anu-0035/File-Manager-App/README.md

 # File-Manager-App
 A file manager app in Python is a software application that allows users to browse, organize, and manage files and directories on their system.
-It typically features functionalities like file creation, deletion, renaming, moving, and searching, providing a user-friendly interface for efficient file handling.
+It typically features functionalities like file creation, deletion, renaming, moving, and searching, providing a command-line interface for efficient file handling.

 Here's the algorithm for your Python file manager app presented in a structured format: